 I’m in a season right now of learning and applying my own self-coaching mechanisms, and while they apply to any human who needs them they will be extremely beneficial to new leaders (especially if you struggle with anxiety as well)!

-What is self-coaching?
+What is Self-Coaching, Anyway?

 Self-coaching is the ability to practice self-awareness, self-study, and self-reflection.
 The goal of self-coaching is to understand your current situation, identify your greatest goals, map out a path forward toward your desired state, and commit to a course of action that you then take.